Conservation Council of Western Australia

-The Conservation Council of Western Australia (CCWA) is the umbrella body for conservation groups and organisations in Western Australia.
+The Conservation Council of Western Australia is the umbrella body for conservation groups and organisations in Western Australia.
 It has been the co-ordinator, publisher and guiding body for issues of woodchipping in the South West of Western Australia, the logging of old growth forests, as well as providing input into government processes involved with all aspects of environmental protection and conservation.

-History

-The Conservation Council of Western Australia (CCWA) was founded in 1972 as a non-governmental organisation with the aim of advocating for environmental protection and sustainable development in the state of Western Australia.
-It was established as a response to the growing environmental concerns associated with the expansion of industry, agriculture, and urbanisation.

 Its origins were closely related to the Perth-based - Environment Centre of W.A., and the development and success of the environmental movement also saw subsequent development of the regional environment centres in Denmark, Albany, Margaret River and Busselton.

-The Council played a significant role in the conservation movement of the 1970s, particularly in relation to campaigns aimed at protecting Western Australia's unique biodiversity and natural landscapes.
-The CCWA has been involved in numerous successful campaigns, from advocating for the preservation of native forests to opposing destructive mining practices in sensitive areas.

 In 1981 the council was involved in a class action in the United States against bauxite miners Reynolds and Alcoa. regarding mining in the jarrah forests of the Darling Range east of Perth; the complaint was lodged with the U.S. Federal District Court in Pittsburgh, Pennsylvania.

-Structure and Governance

-The Conservation Council of Western Australia operates as a membership-based organisation, consisting of affiliated groups and individual supporters.
-It is governed by a board of directors, which is elected annually by the membership.
-The governance structure ensures that CCWA represents a broad spectrum of environmental interests across the state.

-The organisation's day-to-day operations are managed by a team of staff, headed by an executive director, who oversee various programs and campaigns related to environmental advocacy, policy development, and public education.

-Campaigns and Advocacy

-CCWA is known for its advocacy on a wide range of environmental issues, including biodiversity conservation, climate change, water management, and land use planning.
-Some of the Council's major campaigns include: